top of page

 Areas of Expertise

 Rhianna has a special working with depression, anxiety, insomnia and ADHD.
-She also frequently works with people in non-traditional relationships and those who want to explore their sexual wellbeing and intimacy.
+She also frequently works with people in non-traditional relationships and those who want to explore their preferred relational style, sexual wellbeing and intimacy.

 Registrations

-Rhianna is currently undertaking a Masters program in Counselling: Clinical Mental Health is practising as part of her internship placements with Adams State University, Colorado.
+Rhianna completed her Masters program in Counselling: Clinical Mental Health with Adams State University, Colorado.

 Education

-Masters of Counselling Clinical Mental Health, Adams State University, 2022 continuing.
+• Masters of Counselling Clinical Mental Health, Adams State University, 2024.

 Rebecca Bacon Ehlers I Social Worker